NaNifer/NaNarWord-word-game/README.md

 The NaNarWord game employs three different APIs to deliver the best gameplay to the player.
 In the [resources](#useful-resources) section of this readme, there are links for all APIs used in this web app.
 Following is some information on those three APIs: Wordnik API, Merriam Webster API, and Giphy API.

 ##### Wordnik
-Wordnik is a non-profit organization striving to provide access to information on every English word to eveyone on this planet.
+[Wordnik](https://www.wordnik.com/) is a non-profit organization striving to provide access to information on every English word to eveyone on this planet.
 Their data is extensive and powerful in the sense that they have built a corpus of word data that is very large.
 The reason the project team used Wordnik to provide the random words is because we could provide very obscure and "non-proper" words for our "WTF does that mean?" category.
 Merriam Webster will only provide official words that they have in their dictionary.

 Wordnik provided us a query parameter for "corpus frequency" to filter random words by how many occurrences that word has in their corpus of data.
 This provided an interesting way to present players words based on commonality.
 Also, when Merriam Webster doesn't have an entry for one of these non-offical obscure words, the user is presented with Worknik's URL entry for that word.
 There, one can find information on what part of their corpus the word appears and alternative definition sources.

 ##### Merriam Webster
 The project team wanted an official provider of word definitions for the words played.
-We chose Merriam Webster's dictionary API because they are a respected source.
+We chose [Merriam Webster's dictionary API](https://dictionaryapi.com/) because they are a respected source.
 When they don't have a defintion for obscure words, the code would provide Wordnik data instead.
 In order to access the audio files, the URL parameters would have to be condition built using data provided in the fetch request.
 Below is a block of code that can be used to appropriately build the correct URL.
 There is a case to check that entry has a proununciation key; if it does, then the code will build the URL as directed by the API docs.
-This code block can be repurposed to quickly build sound URLs from Merriam Webster API.
+This code block can be repurposed to quickly build sound URLs from Merriam Webster API data objects.
 ```js
 function merriamSound(data) {
     // check if pronunciation entry exists